 15. Any interruption, which extends beyond one semester, in a student’s academic progress toward an individualized major requires a resubmission of the IM proposal.

 1. In conjunction with the student’s IM Committee, verify that the proposed individualized major satisfies the above parameters.

 2. Prepare a defense of the individualized major on the IM application, which is available in the Academic Records Office.
 This defense should include a rationale for the courses chosen to constitute the major and related field and an explanation of how the major will enhance the student’s educational and professional objectives.
 The student must explain why an existing major at Franklin will not meet these objectives.
 Furthermore, the student should demonstrate connections between academic interests and vocational or graduate school interests.

 3. Carefully complete the individualized major application. (available in the Academic Records Office)

 4. All changes to the Individualized Major must be approved by the student’s IM.
 Committee and a representative of FCC.
 Any and all changes must be filed in the Academic Records Office for degree-granting purposes.

 1. IM Committee – signatures on formal application

-• Includes academic advisor and two additional faculty members (one of whom must be the chair of the sponsoring department)
+• Includes academic adviser and two additional faculty members (one of whom must be the chair of the sponsoring department)

 2. Faculty Curriculum Committee representative

 3. Faculty supervising individualized studies, practica, experiential learning activities, etc. –if applicable

 4. Academic Rules Committee Chair/Registrar – signs and files